Whether you want to know how much an apprentice earns, or what qualifications an apprentice could get, we have the answers!

 - Level 4 (equivalent to a Higher National Certificate)

 - Level 5 (equivalent to a Foundation Degree)

 - Level 6 (equivalent to a Bachelor’s Degree)

 - Level 7 (equivalent to a Master’s Degree)

-It really depends on the level and the framework or standard.
+It really depends on the level and or standard.
 All Apprenticeships have a minimum duration of 12 months and one week but some are up to four years depending on the vocational area and level.